-Gross global emissions per square foot decreased by 5.5% per square foot in 2017 due to emissions reduction activities and grid efficiency.
-The floor area denominator includes 100% of the total floor area of Hilton owned and managed hotel properties in operation and enrolled in LightStay as of December 31, 2017, as well as corporate-owned offices and prorated estimates for new hotels.
+Gross global emissions per square foot decreased by 2.8% per square foot in 2018 due to emissions reduction activities.
+The floor area denominator includes 100% of the total floor area of Hilton owned and managed hotel properties enrolled in LightStay as of December 31, 2018, including prorated estimates for new hotels.